Shaun-Finnegan/Shaun-Finnegan-portfolio-Milestone-Project-1/README.md

  ### Target Audience

  * Prospective employers/Clients
- * Other Software Engineers looking to collaberate
+ * Other Software Engineers looking to collaborate

  ### Requirements and Expectations

  * A fully functioning and responsive website
  * A site that is easy to navigate
- * A site that is asthetically pleasing
+ * an asthetically pleasing site
- * A way to contact the sites owner via a contact page
+ * A way to contact the owner of the site via a contact page
  * A site that allows the user to find what they are looking for in no less than 3 clicks
- * Links to github repositorys and social media pages
+ * Links to GitHub repositories and social media pages

  ## User Stories

  ### First time User

- A first time user should be able to :
+ A first-time user should be able to :

  * Arrive on the site and immediatley understand what the site is about
  * Easily understand the site layout and be able to naviagate between the different pages